ourlifeloop/marketing/src/cms/training-faqs/how-do-i-reset-my-password.md

   You will now receive an email from LifeLoop with instructions on how to reset your password
 topics:
-  - family-portal
+  - connection-portal
   - main-page
 userTypes:
-  - family
+  - connection
 ---